 CMOC Sales & Marketing Ltd v.
 Persons Unknown & Ors (fraud, worldwide freezing injunction, international money laundering, asset tracing globally).

 Vald.
-Nielsen Holding A/S & Anor v Baldorino & Ors (security for costs).
+Nielsen Holding A/S & Anor v Baldorino & Ors (security for costs, fraud).

 Campbell v.
 Campbell (partnership, breach of fiduciary duty, duty to account).